Foreign Office travel advice for Argentina: watch out for petty crime, strikes and Falklands' related protests

 The latest travel advice on Argentina from the Foreign Office points out that in 2019, (the last normal year), 126,548 British nationals visited Argentina in 2019 and most visits are trouble-free.

-However before you travel, check the covid-19 Entry requirements section for Argentina’s current entry restrictions and requirements.
+However before you travel, check the covid-19 entry requirements section for Argentina’s current entry restrictions and requirements.
 These may change with little warning.
-Monitor this advice for the latest updates and stay in contact with your travel provider.
+Monitor this advice for the latest updates and stay in contact with your travel provider, Foreign Office advised.

 Check what you must do to travel abroad and return to England, Scotland, Wales or Northern Ireland.
 If you plan to pass through another country to return to the UK, check the travel advice for the country you’re transiting.